ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/4_IdentifyingTheProblem.md

 ## Common Pitfalls to Avoid
 - **Too Broad**: “End world hunger” is noble but unrealistic.
 Narrow it to “reduce food waste in my city.”
-- **No SDG Link**: If it’s just a cool app idea without an SDG tie, it won’t qualify.
 - **Ignoring Users**: Don’t assume—talk to real people (e.g., farmers, students) to confirm the problem exists.
 - **Unfeasible**: Avoid ideas needing years or tech you can’t learn by March 2025.